-The lawsuit challenges an October 2017 Trump administration policy change, which deprives service members of this path to citizenship by preventing them from obtaining an honorable service certification required to apply for naturalization.
+The lawsuit challenges an October 2017 Trump administration policy change, which deprived service members of this path to citizenship by preventing them from obtaining an honorable service certification required to apply for naturalization.
 For decades, non-citizen service members could obtain these certifications almost immediately upon entering service.
-Now, they must wait months or more because they must complete lengthier, more invasive background screening and satisfy a minimum service duration.
-The policy also significantly delays the certification process by severely restricting the number of military officials who can issue the certifications.
+Under the Trump administration policy, they had to wait months or more in order to satisfy a minimum service duration.
+The policy also significantly delayed the certification process by severely restricting the number of military officials who could issue the certifications.

 In the year following the policy’s implementation, the government reported a 72-percent drop in military service members’ naturalization applications from pre-policy levels.

-The new Defense Department policy violates the INA, which authorizes the Department only to undertake the simple administrative task of verifying whether a non-citizen has served honorably.
-The policy also violates the Administrative Procedure Act because the Defense Department can provide no rationale for its new rules and because these rules were adopted without public notice or comment.
+As the district court held, the new Defense Department policy violated the INA, which authorized the Department only to undertake the simple administrative task of verifying whether a non-citizen has served honorably.
+Likewise, the Court held that the policy also violated the Administrative Procedure Act because the Defense Department could provide no rationale for its new rules.

 District Court (D.D.C.)